clojurists-together/clojuriststogether.org/content/news/2020/summer-of-bugs-announcement.md

 ## vim-iced

-Iizuka Masashi is a maintainer of vim-iced and has implemented docstring references in a plain nREPL environment. vim-iced is the only one that provides practical and interactive Clojure development enviroment for both Vim and Neovim.
+Iizuka Masashi is a maintainer of vim-iced and has implemented docstring references in a plain nREPL environment. vim-iced is the only one that provides practical and interactive Clojure development environment for both Vim and Neovim.
 With the advent of babashka and babashka.nrepl, there are now more nREPL servers that are easy to use.
 By supporting them, we can make development in Clojure easier and more efficient.

 Iizuka's plan is to test integration (individual or full execution) even when connected to a plain nREPL server.